sgjava/c3l/README.md

 comprehensive functionality.

 Initially conceived as a pure C library, C3L has incorporated Z80 assembler code in specific areas where performance issues arise, such as accessing VIC color memory through Z80 IN/OUT instructions.
-VIC and VDC parity has been reached for high performance text and bit mapped graphics eliminating chip-specific code.
+VIC and VDC parity has been achived for high performance text and bit mapped graphics eliminating chip-specific code.
 This will enable developers to write programs capable of utilizing either chip without necessitating modifications to the codebase.

 ## Running demos